 Bake for 12 to 15 minutes until a toothpick comes out clean and the top springs back when you touch with your fingertip.

-Lay a sheet of baking / non-stick paper down, a little larger than the baking tin, then sift the extra 1/4 cup of icing sugar all over evenly.
+Lay a sheet of baking / non-stick paper down, a little larger than the baking tin, then sift the 1/4 cup of extra caster sugar all over evenly.

 As soon as you remove the cake from the oven, gently lift the paper at the sides making sure it comes away from the cake easily.
 While it is still hot, quickly but careful flip the tin over onto the sugared paper.